BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis/1-waveforms.md

 ```

 where $A$ is the amplitude and $f$ is the frequency of the wave.
-The problem with implementing Eq. {eq}`eq:saw` directly is that infinitely high frequencies are present and in the digital world frequencies above halfe the [Nyquist frequency](theorem-sampling) are projected back into lower most certainly inharmonic frequencies, see section [Sampling](sec-sampling).
+The problem with implementing Eq. {eq}`eq:saw` directly is that infinitely high frequencies are present and in the digital world frequencies above half the [Nyquist frequency](theorem-sampling) are projected back into lower most certainly inharmonic frequencies, see section [Sampling](sec-sampling).
 The unit generator [LFSaw](https://doc.sccode.org/Classes/LFSaw.html) is such a non-band-limited sawtooth wave.
 LF stands for low frequency.
 [Saw](https://doc.sccode.org/Classes/Saw.html) is a band-limited sawtooth generator which can be used for high frequencies.